LoveAndren/CTF-Writeups/CERT-SE-2024/src/CERT-SE-2024.md

 Continuing down the conversation we can see a message discussing a "strange string" that their were handed by someone at allsafe.
 This is the second flag `CTF[E65D46AD10F92508F500944B53168930]`:

 ![FLAG 2](images/flag2.png)

+> MISSED FLAG
+>
+> The flag in question here is supposed to be decrypted.
+This was the part I missed when doing the CTF.
+>
+> The IRC conversations suggest they should ask "John" about it, a direct reference to JohnTheRipper tool.
+Saving the hash to a file and running john on it while get the flag (or running hashcat with the correct mode).
+>
+> I'll leave this up for own solving.

 With the two flags out of the way lets starts extracting the different files from the traffic.